ECMaccoux/redesigned-meme/proposal.md

 *Example1:* 101, ABlah, e, a
 *Example2:* 101, BBlah, b, c
 *Example3:* 101, CBlah, f,
-  * `for cancelling fights:` flight number, passenger's name
+  * `for cancelling fights for passenger:` flight number, passenger's name
 *Example:* 101, ABlah
   * `for searching passenger's information:` flight number, passenger's name
 *Example:* 101, BBlah

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+  * Start Menu
+|   ADMIN   |`enter the function of administrator`
+|   USERS   |`enter the function of users`
+  * ADMIN
+|     ADD FLIGHTS    |`create and add a new flight to the system`
+|   REMOVE FLIGHTS   |`delete a flight record from the system`
+|   SEARCH FLIGHTS   |`display detailed information about a specific flight`
+  * USERS
+|    BOOK FLIGHTS    |`add a passenger to some flight, and return seat number`
+|   CANCEL FLIGHTS   |`delete the passenger's filght record from some specific flight`
+|  ORDER INFORMATION |`display detailed information about of a passenger`
 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.